Martin McLeod: Minnesota Territory

-McLeod was born in Montreal, Quebec, Canada and had Scottish ancestry.
-He worked as a clerk in Montreal and then traveled to Fort Snelling, Wisconsin Territory in 1837.
-He worked as a trader for the American Fur Company, overseeing trade with the Sisseton and Wahpeton bands.
-McLeod served in the Minnesota Territorial Council from 1849 to 1851 and from 1852 to 1853.
+McLeod eventually worked as a trader for the American Fur Company, overseeing trade with the Sisseton and Wahpeton bands in Wisconsin Territory.
+McLeod served in the Minnesota Territorial Legislature from 1849 to 1851 and from 1852 to 1853 during the 1st Minnesota Territorial Legislature, the 2nd Minnesota Territorial Legislature, the 3rd Minnesota Territorial Legislature, and the 4th Minnesota Territorial Legislature where he was president of the Territorial Council.
 McLeod served as president of the territorial council.
 He also served as chairman of the town of Bloomington, Minnesota Territory and as a commissioner for Hennepin County, Minnesota.
+McLeod was later a significant figure behind the signing of both the Treaty of Mendota and later the Treaty of Traverse des Sioux.

-Family
+Personal life

 McLeod married Mary Elizabeth Ortley in 1837 or 1838.
 The couple had five children, Walter Scott (b.
 1841), John (b.
 1843), Mary Elizabeth (b.
 1844), Janet (b.
 1848), and Isabella (b.
 1851).
+McLeod died on November 20, 1860 and was initially buried on his family plot in Glencoe.
+His body was later interred in Bloomington Cemetery.